crcn/tandem-old/packages/front-end/README.md

 * document bounds on element should be stored in editor namespace
 * when converting elements to artboards, move new artboard to BEST position
 * select newly inserted elements
+* **highlight instances of a selected component**.
+Part of the function for this is to highlight how an element instance responds to layout constraints.
+* eiminate frames.
+Attach that information to element metadata
+* **separate evaluator for creating frames from root module instances**
+* evaluator should return a synthetic tree

 STYLING: